-As stated above, the EDF will distribute grants using a milestone approach.
+The EDF will distribute grants using a milestone approach.
 Milestones will be clearly determined and agreed upon prior to project development and grant dissemination.
-Payment will be made in USD (or stable token equivalent) with the possibility of using POLYX as well (as agreed upon).
+Payment will be made in USD (or stable token equivalent) or POLYX, as agreed upon.

 The Polymesh Association has final say in determining whether the milestones have been achieved, and the corresponding grant eligibility.

-The scope of our Grants Programs consists of funding and feedback on delivered milestones.
-This means that while the Association may not provide hands-on support, we will do our best to direct you to the correct resources (either internally or a third party).
+The scope of our grants programs consists of funding and feedback on delivered milestones.
+While the Association may not provide hands-on support, we will do our best to direct you to the correct resources (either internally or a third party).
 We encourage you to join the community in order to get help with specific issues or to stay up to date with the most recent developments.

 Accepted grant applications can be amended at any time.
 However, this may necessitate a reevaluation by the reviewers.
 If your application has been accepted and, during development, you find that your project significantly deviates from the original specification, please clearly outline the changes to your application.
 This also applies if there are significant delays.

 If your delivery schedule significantly changes, please notify us immediately.
 Should there be a significant delay, or we are unable to get in touch with you or your team, we hold the right to terminate the grant.